celestinocaterino/laravel-challenge/README.md

-# Laravel - Up2You coding challenge :computer :
+# Laravel - Up2You coding challenge :computer:

 The challenge requires developing a small web service using Laravel.